real horrorshow

 passive-digressive

-There are two kinds of people* – those who like forewords, introductions, prefaces, author’s notes, footnotes, appendices, bibliographies, notes on the text, maps etc, and those who don’t.
+There are two kinds of people* – those who like forewords, introductions, prefaces, author’s notes, footnotes, appendices, bibliographies, notes on the text, maps, diagrams etc, and those who don’t.
 But we’ll get back to that shortly.

 * there are more than two kinds of people.
 Possibly infinite kinds of people.
 Or maybe there’s only one kind; I’m never sure

-*like this¹ ¹but bear in mind that people don’t write footnotes by accident – the interruption is deliberate² ²and sometimes funny
+¹but bear in mind that if the interrupting is deliberate – people don’t write footnotes by accident – then it’s not a negative thing²

 Poly-Olbion – that’s how you write a title page to pull in the readers

-I would argue (though the evidence of a lot of poetry itself perhaps argues against me – especially the Spenser’s Faerie Queen, Michael Drayton’s Poly-Olbion kind of poetry that I’m quite fond of) that a poem should be** the most economical or at least the most effective way of saying what you have to say – but who’s to say that economical and effective are the same thing anyway?)
+I would argue (though the evidence of poetry itself – especially the kind of expansive, long-winded poetry that I’m quite fond of, like Paradise Lost, Spenser’s Faerie Queen and Michael Drayton’s Poly-Olbion or even Craig Raine’s History – the Home Movie – perhaps argues against me) that a poem should be* the most economical or at least the most effective way of saying whatever you have to say.
+But even as I write that, it seems obvious that economical and effective are not necessarily the same thing.
+Some things can be expeessed in a few words, others can’t

-** poets, ignore this; there is no should be
+* poets, ignore this; there is no should be in poetry

-Clearly (yep), the above is a needlessly convoluted way of writing, and can be soul-achingly annoying to read; but – not that this is an effective defence – I do it on purpose.
+Clearly (yep), the above is a needlessly convoluted way of writing, and can be soul-achingly annoying to read; but – not that this is an effective defence – I do at least do it on purpose.
 As anyone who’s read much here before will know, George Orwell is one of my all-time favourite writers, and people love to quote his six rules for writing, but while I would certainly follow them if writing a news story or article where brevity is crucial, otherwise I think it’s more sensible to pick and choose.
-So;
+So, Orwell says;

 Never use a long word where a short one will do.
 The key point here is will do.
 In any instance where a writer uses (for example) the word “miniscule” then “small” or “tiny” would probably “do”.
 But depending on what it is they are writing about, miniscule or microscopic might “do” even better.
-Go with the best word, not necessarily the shortest.
+Go with the best word, not the shortest, unless it’s also the best.

 If it is possible to cut a word out, always cut it out.
 Note that Orwell wrote ‘always’ here where he could just have said If it is possible to cut a word out, cut it out.
 Not everything is a haiku, George.

 Never use the passive where you can use the active.
 Surely it depends what you’re writing?
-If you are trying, for instance, to pass the blame for an assault from a criminal on to their victim, you might want a headline that says “X stabbed after drug and alcohol binge” rather than “Celebrity kills X.” You kind of see Orwell’s point though.
+If you are trying, for instance, to pass the blame for an assault from a criminal on to their victim, you might want a headline that says “X stabbed after drug and alcohol binge” rather than “Y attacks X.” You kind of see Orwell’s point though.

 Break any of these rules sooner than say anything outright barbarous.
 It’s hard to guess what George Orwell would have considered outright barbarous (and anyway, couldn’t he have cut “outright”?) but anyone reading books from even 30, 50 or a hundred years ago quickly sees that language evolves along with culture, so that rules – even useful ones – rarely have the permanence of commandments.